 There are many dangers to children living in abusive homes that most people are not aware of.
-What follows may upset you, but this is important information for every mother to have.
-Some of the following applies more to women in physically abusive homes, but be aware that all abuse, whether emotional or physical will affect the children living in your home.
+What follows may upset you, but this is important information for every abuse victim to have.
+Some of the following applies more to victims in physically abusive homes, but be aware that all abuse, whether emotional or physical will affect the children living in your home.

 I came upon an article recently that describes the neurobiological affects of childhood abuse.
 Here is the link.